Columbia Gas Warm Choice

 The Electric Partnership Program (EPP) is a partnership with AEP whose purpose is to help eligible households lower their electric usage while saving money.
 An EPP provider will perform an in-home audit to assess the amount of electric being used and the efficiency of appliances.
 Customers will receive information on how they can reduce their electric use and improve their home’s efficiency.
 If the household qualifies, energy efficient measures such as replacement of light bulbs and appliances may be taken if the audit finds they are needed.

 Customers of AEP who are enrolled in PIPP or HEAP can be referred to the program.
 EPP is available once per residency.
-If you move, you must live in your new residency for at least 6 months before re-applying to ensure a proper audit.
-Participating households must be at or below 150% poverty level.
+You have to have at least 12 months usage at current residency to apply.
+If you move, you must live in your new residency for at least 12 months before re-applying to ensure a proper audit.
+Participating households must be at or below 175% poverty level.

 Home Weatherization Assistance Program (HWAP)

-The weatherization program is designed to improve energy efficiency and reduce the energy consumption of low-income households, making energy costs more affordable.
-It accomplishes this through the initialization of energy conservation measures in eligible households at no cost to the occupants.
-Households participating in the HWAP will receive a home inspection to identify the services necessary to improve their home’s energy efficiency.
-Services are provided through local agencies in each county.
+The weatherization program is designed to reduce energy consumption of low-income households, making energy costs more affordable.
+The program performs home inspections to identify the services necessary to improve the home’s energy efficiency.
 Participating households must be at or below 200% poverty level.

 Measures provided by the program to the client may include: